 (Usually, with love triangles, the girl is the one who has to make the choice.
-But don't make the mistake of thinking that if a guy is the center of the triangle, it's better.
-I thought that too, once.
-I was wrong.)
+But don't make the mistake of thinking that if a guy is the center of the triangle, it's better.)

 Teenage Girl: "Oh my gosh!
 This boy is so hot!
-And he's obviously very into me, since he's kissed me and stuff, like, a lot, and is always giving me sexy looks and telling me that he likes me!"
+He's obviously very into me, since he's kissed me and stuff, like, a lot, and is always giving me sexy looks and telling me that he likes me!"

-Teenage Girl: "Well... because there's no conflict left in this story, I'm going to suddenly decide I am unworthy of this super hot guy, and that he could never love me, despite all signs on the contrary, because that doesn't set a terrible precedent for all the teen girls who are already having confidence issues without any hot guys liking them at all!"
+Teenage Girl: "Well... because there's no conflict left in this story, I'm going to suddenly decide I am unworthy of this super hot guy and that he could never love me, despite all signs on the contrary, because there's no way that sets a terrible precedent for all the teen girls who are already having confidence issues without any hot guys liking them at all!"

 Stop it.
-Show us heroines who, if they have confidence issues, don't just suddenly get them when a guy shows up.
-Show us some heroines who know they're worth loving!
+Show us heroines who don't just suddenly get confidence issues when a guy shows up.
+Show us heroines who know they're worth loving!
 Give girls permission to be confident and to feel strong in themselves even and maybe especially around men, and it'll have a good impact, I promise.
 It sets a better example for what a healthy relationship looks like, which everyone needs.

 So if, like many authors, you're doing this to add conflict, be more creative.
 There are better ways.

-I'm sorry.
-I can't understand a thing you're saying in that gigantic fantasy novel of yours, because it's all in a different language.
-Obviously, language is a huge part of worldbuilding, and it's not always going to match what we see as "normal."
-But if you're going to write entire poems in fictional languages, give weird names to ordinary jobs, and name all your characters "Menebopotra" and "Unlielf" or whatever, I'm out.
-You're just being ridiculous at this point.
+This especially applies, I think, to language.
+Obviously, language is a huge part of any culture, and it's not always going to match what the reader sees as "normal."
+(Especially if the fantasy world is based off of a culture different from the reader's own.)
+But if you're going to write entire poems in fictional languages, give ordinary jobs strange appellations, and name all your characters "Menebopotra" and "Unlielf" or whatever, I'm out.
+You're just being ridiculous.

 Images via somebodymagical on Tumblr and giphy.com.